agathis-project/salix-arctica/README.md

   - pr1_uart0 (rxd,txd,ctsn,rtsn)
   - gpio

-- notable allocations for QB:
+- notable allocations for root QB:
   - uart4 (rxd,txd)
   - uart4 (rxd,txd,ctsn,rtsn)
   - i2c1  (sda,scl)
   - dcan1 (rx,tx)
   - gpio

-- notable allocations for QC:
+- notable allocations for root QC:
   - uart5 (rxd,txd)
   - uart5 (rxd,txd,ctsn,rtsn)
   - gpio

-- notable allocations for QD:
+- notable allocations for root QD:
   - uart3 (rxd,txd)
   - uart3 (rxd,txd,ctsn,rtsn)
   - gpio

 - **THE recommended allocations for QA,B,C,D are respectively uart1,4,5,3**
+  - this allocation maximizes flexibility by allowing up to 4 UART branches to be stacked together in any order and preserve access to at least one UART.

+- uP determines the overall connectivity map from the branch descriptors stored in each branch id eeprom.

 ##### 3.3.4.3.
 SDIO

 - notable allocations for SDIO signals: